apache/cloudstack-documentation/source/adminguide/troubleshooting.rst

    .. image:: /_static/images/networking-ingress-rule.png

 #.
-The VM Instances by default wont be able to access the Internet.
+The instances by default won't be able to access the Internet.
 Add
    Egress rules to permit traffic.

    .. image:: /_static/images/networking-egress-rule.png